-Saving Tomorrow’s Agriculture Resources (S.T.A.R.) is a FREE statewide tool to assist farm operators and land owners in evaluating their nutrient and soil loss management practices on individual fields.
-The S.T.A.R. program encourages farmers and landowners to use management practices and decisions that will reduce the nutrient and soil losses on their fields, and in return, they are provided recognition with a field sign recognizing their level of commitment to conservation.
-Ultimately, this program will help reduce the nutrient and soil losses from farmland over larger areas, and specifically the various water sheds, while engaging key stakeholders from all corners of the ag sector - retail, commodity, agency, and farmers.
+Saving Tomorrow’s Agriculture Resources (S.T.A.R.) is a FREE nationwide tool to assist farm operators and land owners in evaluating their nutrient and soil loss management practices on individual fields.
+S.T.A.R. encourages farmers and landowners to use management practices and make decisions that will reduce the nutrient and soil losses on their fields, and in return, they are provided recognition with a field sign recognizing their level of commitment to conservation.
+Ultimately, this program will help reduce the nutrient and soil losses from farmland over larger areas, and specifically the various water sheds, while engaging key stakeholders from all corners of the agriculture sector - retail, commodity, agency, and farmers.
+In addition, the practices encouraged by S.T.A.R. will also result in improved soil health.

 S.T.A.R. was created by the Champaign County Soil and Water Conservation District, a not-for-profit government agency located in central Illinois.
 The program was developed in 2017 as a means to contribute to the important goals outlined in the state's Nutrient Loss Reduction Strategy (NLRS), a plan developed jointly by the Illinois Department of Agriculture and Illinois Environmental Protection Agency.
-Since it's creation, the S.T.A.R. program has been adopted in many counties in Illinois by a multitude of organizations, including many soil and water conservation districts.
+Since its creation, S.T.A.R. has been adopted in many counties in Illinois by a multitude of organizations, including many soil and water conservation districts.

 The potential benefits to participating landowners and farm operators are numerous, and include;